February is pet dental health month!

-Dogs, cats, ferrets, small mammals, rodents and herbivores such as rabbits, guinea pigs and chinchillas can all suffer from oral disease.
+Dog’s, cat’s, ferrets, small mammals, rodent’s and herbivores such as rabbits, guinea pigs and chinchillas can all suffer for oral disease.
 Oral disease can have a drastic negative effect on overall health.
 There are numerous studies that link poor oral health with conditions such as kidney and heart disease.

 Have you ever had a tooth ache?
 Were you miserable?
-Our pets can have oral pain from disease, decay and infection just like us – but they can’t tell us about it.
-Usually they go about their business as best they can, never giving much of an indication of chronic oral pain and infections.
-It is not uncommon after oral treatment on a diseased pet’s mouth for the owner to comment at the recheck exam a week later how frisky and happy their pet has suddenly become.
-They had been hiding the symptoms of oral disease and their loving owners didn’t know about it until it is resolved!
+Our pets can have oral pain from disease, decay and infection just like us, but they can’t tell us about it.
+Usually they go about their business as best they can and we may never know they have chronic oral pain and infections.
+It is not uncommon after oral treatment on a diseased pet’s mouth for the owner to comment on recheck exam a week later, how frisky and happy their pet has suddenly become.
+They have been hiding the symptoms of oral disease and you don’t know about it until it is resolved.

-Common concerns include the general anesthetic required and the cost of the procedure.
-Rest assured, at the Animal Medical Center of the Village, we treat your pet as we would our own, and go to every length to make sure the safest anesthetics are used and the well-being of your pet is kept first and foremost at all times.
+A common concern about pet dental health maintenance is the general anesthetic required and the cost of the procedure.
+We treat your pet as we would our own and go to every length to make sure the safest anesthetics are used and the well-being of your pet is first and foremost.
 We use blended anesthetic regimes and multi-layer monitoring to minimize risks to your pet.
-There is a licensed veterinary technician whose sole purpose is to monitor your pet’s vitals throughout each procedure and during their complete recovery.
+There is a licensed technician whose sole purpose is to monitor your pet’s vitals throughout each procedure and through complete recovery.
 State of the art equipment and techniques are employed, including full mouth radiographs with CT imaging to make sure even hidden disease processes below the gum line are addressed and resolved.